melissasage/pokemon-deep-blue/README.md

 Next, `touch secrets.js` and in it define two `process.env` variables: `PASSWORD`, the password to the bot account, and `CHALLENGER`, which is the username you'd like the bot to issue challenges to.

-Accept the challenge on Showdown, and tada!
+Run `npm start`, accept the challenge on Showdown, and tada!
 You're playing against the bot.

 ## Features